-In todays post I am going to show you my favourite keyboard shortcuts for Microsoft Word.
+Today I am going to show you the best keyboard shortcuts for use in Microsoft Word.
 You may have noticed that I’m a fan of efficiency.
 If there is an option to do something faster in any of the Microsoft programs then I use it.
 During any of my training courses, I spend a good slice of time at the beginning showing participants my favourite shortcut key combinations for the specific program we are looking at.
 I then reference these shortcuts throughout the day in the hope that by the time participants get back to their desk the next day, at least a couple of the shortcuts have stuck in their minds.

 For the most part with keyboard shortcuts, I feel that the ability to keep your hands on the keyboard instead of having to move your hand to the mouse, locate the cursor on the screen, move to the location you want on the program window and click a button, is much more efficient in your daily routine.
 Once you can memorise these combinations you will be working in a much faster and more efficient way.